TopologyHealth/ig-template-topology/README.md

 ## License

-This template is licensed under [CC0-1.0](https://creativecommons.org/publicdomain/zero/1.0/) - you are free to use, modify, and distribute it without restrictions.
+The Topology IG Template is based on the [HL7 template](https://github.com/HL7/ig-template-base).

+This template is copyright Topology Health 2025.

 ## Version